 - 3.3.1 Table 6 summarises the high-level qualitative considerations for potential locations for Stansted arrival structures, and Table 7 summarises the viability assessment for the arrival structures suitable for Stansted.
-These have been developed from SME input and stakeholder engagement. - 3.3.2 SME design development determined that the areas to the east and west of the airfield were not viable due to confliction with other LTMA traffic.
-The location viability matrix and design envelope were revised to reflect this. - 3.3.3 As described in the Master document paras 2.4.2 & 2.4.3, the concepts Holds Further Out and Trombones were removed as viable concepts at this stage.
+These have been developed from SME input and stakeholder engagement. - 3.3.2 Not every arrival structure concept may be viable in every location; the Viability Matrix (Figure 5) illustrates the possible combinations. - 3.3.3 SME design development determined that the areas to the east and west of the airfield were not viable due to confliction with other LTMA traffic.
+The location viability matrix and design envelope were revised to reflect this. - 3.3.4 As described in the Master document paras 2.4.2 & 2.4.3, the concepts Holds Further Out and Trombones were removed as viable concepts at this stage.
 A detailed description of each structure can be found in Section 5 Appendix 1.

 Location Viability Considerations North There is sufficient airspace to enable an arrival structure, and associated connectivity, to the north of the airfield, subject to deconfliction with Luton traffic and the USAFE Lakenheath & Mildenhall DA Complex.
 Northeast An arrival structure to the northeast of the airfield is already in place within the current design.
 A structure in this area remains possible, subject to deconfliction with Biggin Hill, London City, Luton, and Southend traffic and the USAFE Lakenheath & Mildenhall DA Complex.
-East An arrival structure, and associated connectivity, to the east of the airfield would likely conflict with Luton traffic.
-Southeast An arrival structure, and associated connectivity, to the southeast of the airfield would likely conflict with Biggin Hill, Heathrow, London City, Northolt, and Southend traffic.
-South An arrival structure, and associated connectivity, to the south of the airfield would likely conflict with Biggin Hill, Heathrow, London City, Luton, Northolt, and Southend traffic.
-Southwest An arrival structure, and associated connectivity, to the southwest of the airfield would likely conflict with Heathrow, London City, Luton, and Northolt traffic.
-West An arrival structure, and associated connectivity, to the west of the airfield would likely conflict with Heathrow, Luton and Northolt traffic.
+East \otimes An arrival structure, and associated connectivity, to the east of the airfield would likely conflict with Luton traffic.
+Southeast \otimes An arrival structure, and associated connectivity, to the southeast of the airfield would likely conflict with Biggin Hill, Heathrow, London City, Northolt, and Southend traffic.
+South \otimes An arrival structure, and associated connectivity, to the south of the airfield would likely conflict with Biggin Hill, Heathrow, London City, Luton, Northolt, and Southend traffic.
+Southwest \otimes An arrival structure, and associated connectivity, to the southwest of the airfield would likely conflict with Heathrow, London City, Luton, and Northolt traffic.
+West \otimes An arrival structure, and associated connectivity, to the west of the airfield would likely conflict with Heathrow, Luton and Northolt traffic.
 Northwest An arrival structure to the northwest of the airfield is already in place within the current design.
 A structure in this area remains possible, subject to deconfliction with Luton traffic and the USAFE Lakenheath & Mildenhall DA Complex.
 Overhead There is sufficient airspace to enable an arrival structure, and associated connectivity, overhead the airfield, subject to deconfliction with Luton traffic.